-What does it take to be an expert?
+What does it take to own your expertise?
 Or at least to feel like you’re an expert?

 Over the years, key nuggets from all that learning have really stuck with me.
 They’ve gone through my “Kim-Filter”, gotten swirled around, and come out with my stamp on it.

 When I was newer in business, I always gave credit to where I’d learned the nugget, whether it was from a book or a mentor.
 Then, something shifted for me.
 I can’t say exactly when, but I began to own what it was that I knew.
-I realized that if it had resonated with me, and I was speaking it naturally, and new ideas were sprouting from those nuggets, then that “stuff” was now mine.
+Moreover, I realized that if it had resonated with me, and I was speaking it naturally.
+And new ideas were sprouting from those nuggets, then that “stuff” was now mine.

 I was the expert in what I spoke about.